This website is part of Barnsley Hospital NHS Foundation Trust - view our homepage.

 Blood Sciences Test Repertoire

-Specific test information including sample requirements, reference ranges, special requirements and contact details are available in our Test table
+Specific test information including sample requirements, reference ranges, special requirements, expected turnaround times and testing laboratory are available in our test repertoire table.

 Sample volumes and collection bottle types